Fatal police shooting of Charleena Lyles is top trending topic on social media

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-Danielle Moodie-Mills, creator of Wokeand.com and host of the radio show “Politini,” tweeted this:
+Danielle Moodie-Mills, creator of Wokeand.com and host of the radio show “Politini,” tweeted:

+Several candidates for Seattle mayor weighed in on social media about Lyles’ death.

-Dae Hawkins, campaign coordinator for Seattle mayoral candidate Nikkita Oliver, tweeted this:
+Dae Hawkins, campaign coordinator for Seattle mayoral candidate Nikkita Oliver, tweeted:

 Shaun King, a writer for The New York Daily News and commentator for The Young Turks, posted this on Facebook: